-What is GSTIN?
+1. What is GSTIN?

-Going forward, in the new GST regime, all these taxpayers will get consolidated into one single platform for compliance and administration purposes and will be assigned registration under a single authority.
+Going forward, in the new GST regime, all registered taxpayers will get consolidated into one single platform for compliance and administration purposes and will be assigned registration under a single authority.
 It is expected that 8 million taxpayers will be migrated from various platforms into GST.